 If used under the supervision of a qualified dentist, it is very unlikely that teeth whitening will damage your dental enamel.

-Always consult with your dentist to ensure that you are using any teeth whitening products safely.
+Always consult with your dentist to confirm that you are using any teeth whitening products safely.

 - Does insurance cover the cost of teeth whitening?